Why do we need a new transit system?

 - Service interruption on the Mascouche line at the Ahuntsic station

-Transportation alternatives will be announced in fall 2019.
+Transportation alternatives will be announced in early 2019.
 Buses will transfer passengers from the Deux-Montages line to the metro’s orange line (West side).
 Users of the Mascouche line will have the option to transfer to Sauvé station.

 The REM will be operational on the Gare Centrale – Du Ruisseau segment.
 Construction will continue on the Du Ruisseau – Deux-Montagnes segment (planning underway, more details to come).